Fishing Tackle |

 commonly known as fishing tackle.

+Rods come in various lengths, but most are between five and seven feet long.
+Shorter rods are good for confined areas, while longer rods are good if you need to throw bait a long distance or fight a fish.
+Rods can come in one or two pieces, depending upon the need to break them down for easy transport.
 If you don't know exactly what kind of fishing you are going to do, or if you enjoy different types of fishing, then spinning tackle may be your best choice because it is the most versatile fishing tackle available.
 Spinning tackle can be defined by its reel, which has a fixed spool that doesn't revolve during the cast or retrieve.
 Instead, the line is retrieved by a mechanism that revolves around the spool as you turn the crank.
 Bait casting tackle is another form of fishing outfit.
 Sometimes called plug casting, the bait casting system uses small revolving-spool reels, many of which use level-wind mechanisms.
 Bait casting tackle is very popular among bass fisherman, as well as with many other types of freshwater and saltwater fishing.

 Of course, the type of tackle you use will depend upon the type of fishing you do.
 For instance, tackle for a spinning rod will differ from that of a fly rod.
 Tackle on a surf fishing outfit will be different than tackle on big game gear.
 Fishing Tackle Suppliers

-For your convenience, certain external links will open in new windows.
 Fishing Tackle - Fishing Rods - Fishing Equipment |